samuelfernandofs/samuel.fernando/index.md

 Welcome!
 I am a Data Engineer applying big data tools and quantum computing to finance and advanced data analytics in [Blueshift](https://blueshift.com.br/), a Microsoft LATAM Partner.
 Also, I am clinical Psychotherapist on training under the supervision of Dr. Francisco Daudt da Veiga.

 Originally from Americana, Sao Paulo, I studied Biological Science at the Pontifical Catholic University of Campinas, and I was a research scholarship at Universidade Federal do ABC with a [computational neuroscience](https://bv.fapesp.br/pt/auxilios/96019/computando-linguagem-com-neuronios-espelho/) project in partnership with IBM Brazil.
-Also, I am the founder of [NanoX](https://www.linkedin.com/company/nanoxai2030/), for long-term progress of advanced Molecular Nanotechnology AI-Driven a project for [Atomically Precise Manufacturing AI-Driven](https://github.com/samuelfernandos/Nano_AIDriven).

 Passionate about plethora of topics, I am also a psychoanalyst (in training), and an avid reader in philosophy, economy, history, and literature.
 I advocate global impact solutions for green-technologies, life-extension, space mining, brain preservation, poverty reduction strategies, women's and minority empowerment, and moral and cognitive enhancement.

 ## Skills

 - **Data Engineer:** ETL/ELT, Azure, Spark/Pypark, Data Manipulation
-- **Analytics:** Business Inteligence, Data Modeling, Analysis Services, DAX
+- **Business Intelligence:** Business Analytics, Data Modeling, Analysis Services, DAX
 - **Languages:** Python, SQL, R
 - **Quantum Computing:** Azure Quantum, Quantum Data Encoding
 - **Computational Neuroscience:** Biological Neural Networks, Language Modeling, NetPyNe